wcj365/python-stats-dataviz/prep_notes/session_04.md

 ## Prep note for Session 4
 - Many solutions to the assignment 3
     - Common issue: **cannot assign "@" to an integer variable.**
     - Unpack/splat operator: * and **
-- Cover functions and modules
+- functions
-- Introduce Numpy and Pandas
+- List indexing and comprehension
+- String manipulation
+- Output to a file
-- Talk about individual project
+- Talk about assignment 4
 ### Solution example 1 - USe nexted loops
 ```python
 import random